-20. EXCLUSIVE REMEDY: User’s EXCLUSIVE remedy against CompanyRyve for any claim arising out of transportation services provided by a Driver using the Platform is to cancel this Agreement.
+20. EXCLUSIVE REMEDY: User’s EXCLUSIVE remedy against Ryve for any claim arising out of transportation services provided by a Driver using the Platform is to cancel this Agreement.

-25. LIMITATION OF LIABILITY: NOTWITHSTANDING ANYTHING ELSE CONTAINED HEREIN TO THE CONTRARY, IN NO EVENT WILL RYVE: (A) COMPANY BE LIABLE TO DRIVER FOR ANY CIRCUMSTANTIAL, CONSEQUENTIAL, CONTINGENT, EXEMPLARY, INCIDENTAL, INDIRECT, LIQUIDATED, MATERIAL, PUNITIVE, SPECIAL, SPECULATIVE OR OTHER DAMAGES, INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOST PROFITS, SALES OR REVENUES, LOST BUSINESS OR BUSINESS INTERRUPTIONS, OR ATTORNEYS FEES OR COURT COSTS ARISING IN ANY MANNER PURSUANT TO OR IN CONNECTION WITH THE AGREEMENT, THE GOODS OR THE SERVICES (EVEN IF COMPANYRYVE IS MADE AWARE OF THE POTENTIAL FOR SUCH DAMAGES); AND (B) COMPANY’S TOTAL LIABILITY RELATED TO ANY GOOD OR SERVICE EXCEED THE MONTHLY USE PAYMENT
+25. LIMITATION OF LIABILITY: NOTWITHSTANDING ANYTHING ELSE CONTAINED HEREIN TO THE CONTRARY, IN NO EVENT WILL RYVE FOR ANY CLAIMS, DAMAGES OR LOSSES ARISING OUT OF OR RELATED TO THIS AGREEMENT, WHETHER IN CONTRACT, TORT OR OTHERWISE:

+(A) BE LIABLE TO USER FOR ANY CIRCUMSTANTIAL, CONSEQUENTIAL, CONTINGENT, EXEMPLARY, INCIDENTAL, INDIRECT, LIQUIDATED, MATERIAL, PUNITIVE, SPECIAL, SPECULATIVE OR OTHER DAMAGES, INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOST PROFITS, SALES OR REVENUES, LOST BUSINESS OR BUSINESS INTERRUPTIONS, PUNITIVE DAMAGES, OR ATTORNEYS FEES OR COURT COSTS ARISING IN ANY MANNER PURSUANT TO OR IN CONNECTION WITH THE AGREEMENT, THE GOODS OR THE SERVICES (EVEN IF RYVE IS MADE AWARE OF THE POTENTIAL FOR SUCH DAMAGES); AND (B) TOTAL LIABILITY RELATED TO ANY CLAIM OR PROCEEDING SHALL EXCEED THE MONTHLY FEE PAYMENT PAID BY USER

 26. INDEMNIFICATION:

-User will indemnify, defend and hold harmless CompanyRyve, its shareholders, officers, directors, employees, agents, affiliates and representatives from and against all losses, damages, liabilities, costs, and expenses including, but not limited to, property damage, loss of profits or revenue, loss of use of any property, cost of capital, cost of purchased or replacement power or temporary equipment, personal or bodily injury, or death (“Losses”), that may arise pursuant to or in connection with the Agreement, the Goods, software or the Services (including, without limitation, Losses arising in connection with the performance of Services by use of CompanyRyve’s software), regardless of whether such Losses are suffered directly by User or arise pursuant to or in connection with a third-party suit, claim, counterclaim, demand, judgment or other action (each a “Claim”) and regardless of whether or not CompanyRyve or any third-party is proportionately negligent with respect to such Losses and/or Claim, if any.
-For the avoidance of doubt and without limitation, this indemnification obligation requires User to pay any judgments against CompanyRyve or any other indemnified party resulting from any Claim, any court costs of the CompanyRyve or any other indemnified party in connection with any Claim, and any reasonable attorneys’ fees and disbursements incurred by CompanyRyve or any other indemnified party in CompanyRyve’s defense of any Claim.
-The CompanyRyve will have the sole and exclusive right to conduct the defense of any Claim at User’s sole and exclusive cost and expense.
+User will indemnify, defend and hold harmless Ryve, its shareholders, officers, directors, employees, agents, affiliates and representatives from and against all losses, damages, liabilities, costs, and expenses including, but not limited to, property damage, loss of profits or revenue, loss of use of any property, cost of capital, cost of purchased or replacement power or temporary equipment, personal or bodily injury, or death (“Losses”), that may arise pursuant to or in connection with the Agreement, the Goods, software or the Services (including, without limitation, Losses arising in connection with the performance of Services by use of Ryve’s software), regardless of whether such Losses are suffered directly by User or arise pursuant to or in connection with a third-party suit, claim, counterclaim, demand, judgment or other action (each a “Claim”) and regardless of whether or not Ryve or any third-party is proportionately negligent with respect to such Losses and/or Claim, if any.
+For the avoidance of doubt and without limitation, this indemnification obligation requires User to pay any judgments against Ryve or any other indemnified party resulting from any Claim, any court costs of the Ryve or any other indemnified party in connection with any Claim, and any reasonable attorneys’ fees and disbursements incurred by Ryve or any other indemnified party in Ryve’s defense of any Claim.
+The Ryve will have the sole and exclusive right to conduct the defense of any Claim at User’s sole and exclusive cost and expense.

 27. BINDING AUTHORITY:

-Any director, officer, employee, representative, or agent of User signing or otherwise entering into this Agreement hereby represents and warrants that he or she is duly authorized to execute and enter into this Agreement on behalf of User.Ryve
+Any director, officer, employee, representative, or agent of User signing or otherwise entering into this Agreement hereby represents and warrants that he or she is duly authorized to execute and enter into this Agreement on behalf of User.

+All other terms are as set forth in the Agreement.

+To accept the agreement, you, the user, must click "Yes, I agree".

+By clicking "Yes, I agree", you, as the User, agree and expressly acknowledges that it has read, understood, and considered the consequences of this Agreement, it agrees to be bound by the terms of this Agreement, and it is legally competent to enter into this Agreement with Ryve.

 [HARD-COPY SIGNATURE PAGE]

 IN WITNESS WHERE OF, the parties here to have executed this Agreement and agree to all the terms and conditions above.

-COMPANYRYVE:
+RYVE:

-Ryve NY LLC (aka Ryve), a New York Limited Liability CompanyRyve
+Ryve NY LLC (aka Ryve), a New York Limited Liability Ryve

 By:______________________________________